 Ethan Stowell’s house of cacio e pepe and Roman fare on 15th Avenue packs a half-dozen picnic tables into a light-strung mega-tent.
 No heaters at the moment, so dress (or drink) accordingly.

-Though the tented streetside patio has just three tables, that's not much different than the indoor capacity at this smashing little Lao restaurant on Madison.
+This smashing little Lao restaurant on Madison now has a properly constructed patio shelter that protects a handful of tables.
 No reservations, but you can get the restaurant's full menu (including drinks...and that burger) out here.

 The charming neighborhood spot on Cherry converted an underused corridor next to its building into a covered outdoor living room of sorts, with a couch, chairs, Astroturf, and even the occasional outdoor movie.

 The beer shop was an early adopter of the glorious makeshift patio (not to mention the comprehensive online reservation system).
 Here the entire parking lot is tented and lit (but not heated) with a sort of beer garden vibe; meanwhile the side patio has a few walls.
 The taplist and food truck schedule are online.